 An essential aspect of this is a manufacturer’s Maintenance, Repair and Operations (MRO) strategy.
 It is important that the products and parts ordered for MRO provide part of the solution, rather than causing further problems.

-Andy Fisk, UK Sales Manager for Stanley Black & Decker’s Industrial Division, manages a Technical Team whom help support manufacturers with their tooling requirements in addition to helping support sites with 5S Solutions, Tool Control, Specialist Safety Tools for working at heights in addition to looking at supporting health and safety requirements on site.
+Andy Fisk was formerly Business Unit Controller for Stanley Black & Decker.
+This role involved managing a Technical Team that assisted manufacturer's with their tooling requirements.
+The team also supported sites with 5S Solutions, tool control, specialist safety tools for working at heights as well as supporting health and safety requirements on site.
 In recent years, the Technical Team have worked closely with a number of large blue-chip companies in the food and beverage sector to provide MRO solutions around tool traceability and safety so that these companies can better protect their products.

 Fisk points out that companies are under significant pressure to maintain the highest safety standards from their customers.
 “The major supermarket chains are incredibly careful when it comes to safety standards in their suppliers,” he explains.
 “They regularly audit the premises of suppliers and these visits are not booked in, so it’s vital that manufacturers have the best safety standards at all times.”